Kotlin/KEEP/proposals/scripting-support.md

   environment, supplying any arguments that the script requires:
   - evaluation: `(compiledScript, evaluationConfiguration) -> Any?`
   - the `compiledScript` contains the final compilation configuration used
-  - the `evaluationConfiguration` the parameters describing the actual execution environment of the script
+  - the `evaluationConfiguration` the parameters describing the actual script evaluation configuration of the script
-  - predefined platform-specific executors available, but could be provided by the scripting host
+  - predefined platform-specific evaluators available, but could be provided by the scripting host
-  - possible executors
-    - JSR-223
-    - IDEA REPL
-    - Jupyter
-    - Gradle
-    - with specific coroutines context
-    - ...
+  - pseudo-evaluators that save compiled script into e.g. an executable jar should be provided as well
 - **IDE support** - Kotlin IDEA plugin should have support for scripting with script definition selection based on the file name extension, and also includes discovery.
 The exposed generic ide support that would allow to build rich script editing apps and REPLs is outside of the scope of this proposal and will be covered elsewhere.